 - Self-care is taking one small step each day to nurture your spirit, heart, mind, body, breath, and life.

 Self-care is also one of your superpowers for serving and supporting others in your life, career, and business.
 When you take care of yourself first, you strengthen your capacity to show up in your life as a whole, healthy, and resilient person who is in a better position to serve and support loved ones, colleagues, clients, and members of your community.

 The Thriving Mindfully Academy (TMA) helps people just like you and mission-driven companies, organizations, and communities understand, accept, and claim self-care as a birthright.

 At TMA, we use the 4Bs of Self-Care as the foundation for virtual and in-person trainings, coaching, and resources.
 The 4Bs of Self-Care include:

 - Self-care is a BELIEF that you are worthy of it.

 - Self-care is a way of BEING that takes practice, patience, and time because it is a process you can with small steps to make it come alive in your life.

 - Self-care begins with the BREATH (which is FREE and available 24 hours a day, 7 days a week, and 365 days a year).

-We encourage our clients to take mindful self-care vitamins called the “Big 5” each day to support themselves, especially in moments when their inner critic appears on the scene.
-They include loving kindness, compassion, nonjudgment, patience, and forgiveness.
-They help support you in your daily practice, especially in moments when you criticize, judge or shame yourself for not being able to live up to your own expectations or achieve your goals.
+We encourage our clients to take mindful self-care vitamins called the “Big 5” each day to support themselves, especially in moments when they are stressed out, anxious, and overwhelmed.
+The “Big 5” vitamins include loving kindness, compassion, nonjudgment, patience, and forgiveness.
+They help support you in your daily practice, especially in moments when your inner critic shows up and criticizes, judges or shames you for not being able to live up to your own expectations or achieve your goals.